BacioiuC/Self-Brewed-Media-Application/src/README.md

 ### TO DO:
 #### UI:
+    Actual media will be featured on 3D Meshes
+    Media data (or files) will be featured on 2D ui elements

 - **Home screen with categories**
  -- Video | Stream | Images | Music | Settings | Browse
  -- Access each category interact with the contents